-Starting during the holiday season this year, Kim McCollum and I are putting our creative brains together to make you a gorgeous, simple, handmade, series of volumes.
+From 2020 to 2021, Kim McCollum and I have been putting our creative brains together to make you a gorgeous, simple, handmade, series of quarterly samplers.
 Kim is one of the wonderful artists/business women that I've met since moving to Alberta.
 She has a weaving and painting practice and co-runs Gather Textiles.
 It took me a long time to boil our collaboration down to this but in the most essential terms:

-You can sign up to receive volume 1, 2, 3, or 4, and if you like, all of them!
+We wrapped up the subscription portion of this project in Septembr 2021 but you can now purchase volume 1, 2, 3, or 4, and if you like, all of them!

 Every volume contains a sample of a weaving by Kim, including a draft of the handwoven sample (the pattern for how to create it) if you're a textile-type human.
-It also contains a print by yours truly, involving lino and/or hand-set-type and/or papermaking (2021 is going to be FUN).
+It also contains a print by yours truly, involving lino and/or hand-set-type and/or papermaking (2021 was adventurous!).
 There's a quotation element, and a bit of book-structural presentation, and we're wrapping it all in a super cute button-string envelope.